fbpx

 • Back pain or abdominal pain

-• Regular urination
+• Frequent urination

 Can ovarian cancer spread?

 • Inherited gene mutations: BRCA1 and BRCA2 gene mutations increase the risk of ovarian cancer.
-Genes associated with Lynch syndrome also increase risk.
+Genes associated with Lynch syndrome also increase the risk.

 How common is hereditary ovarian cancer?